Marinolino/sopra-fs20-group11-justone-server/README.md

 - We used Datamuse.com as an external API to get homophones, in order to censor invalid clues.

 ## High-Level Components
-- User: Contains all inforamtion about a user like username and score.
+- User: Contains all information about a user like username and score.
 - Game: Contains all information about a game like realtions to other entities like cards and clues, or the the state of the game.
 - Both User and Game have their own controller and service class.
 - ClueChecker: Checks the validity of clues, with the use of the external datamuse API.
 This class gets called by the Gameservice class.